FAQs about Internships and Volunteer Positions

 How long is the Internship?
 It is for two terms or five months–and students can stay as long as they want or shift over to another dept. for more experiences.

 Do I have to be a student in college?
-For those who are not current students, (which is the majority of FishDuck.com Volunteers) we have most of the same openings as students, but we especially encourage you to consider managing and mentoring the University of Oregon students who join our mentorships.
+For those who are not current students, (which is the majority of FishDuck.com Volunteers) we have most of the same openings as students, but we especially encourage you to consider managing and mentoring the University of Oregon students who join our mentor-ships.
 Often you have years of experience in managing that can be a great help to the site, and expertise in a field that while routine to you–is fascinating and new to the students.

 Giving three to five hours a week to help UO students on an All-Volunteer website about our glorious Ducks?
 What could be more fun!
 We have volunteers from those who just graduated right up to the Grizzled Ol’ Coach who is in 70s!
 Everyone can impact on fellow passionate Oregon fans; consider editing or being a part of one of the other departments.
-Join us, be an advisor, and make a difference in the careers of the students while having some fun yourself.
+Join us, be an adviser, and make a difference in the careers of the students while having some fun yourself.
 We love our Ducks!

 Can I get college credit for my Internship at FishDuck.com?
 You can now apply for upper division School Credit at the University of Oregon for your time spent on this project due to the close alliance of FishDuck.com with the university in providing students opportunities for improving their resume’ along with job skills to help them get hired.

 Do we have to be in Eugene to be in the Internship?
 (Where do I go to do the work?)
 Most of these positions can be done online, and one writer filed his article from Europe last year.
 We have writers in Pennsylvania, New York, Florida,–all over, because online is from anywhere in the world.
-The only exceptions are the Human Resources department and the UO Football Photo-Recovery Team, of which you do need to be in Eugene for most of the functions.

 I need more information about the Internships?
-I don’t have time to keyboard about eleven Internships for a ton of students.
+I don’t have time to keyboard about the Internships for a ton of students.
 Follow the directions above to scan the different openings, and if from there you want more information?
 Please call me as I can say in two minutes what would take a half hour to keyboard.
 Charles Fischer 541-915-4541

 What major do we have to be in?
 We have students with majors that have NOTHING to do with anything at FishDuck.com….as they just wanted to have a more well-rounded resume’ and were passionate Oregon fans as well.
 Those are the BEST Interns as….we LOVE our Ducks!